Green Noise Benefits: How It Can Better Sleep?

 Green noise can be a great alternative to white noise for people who find white noise too harsh, boring, or artificial.

-To know the answer to this question, you need to examine the effects of an array of sleep sounds on your auditory spectrum.
+I have examined the effects of an array of sleep sounds on auditory spectrum.
 It involves understanding their distinct characteristics.

 Dr. Laura Purdy notes the differences: “Pink noise lowers pitch by reducing higher frequencies, offering a soothing quality.
 Brown noise, emphasizing lower frequencies even more than pink noise, may sound ‘coarser,’ similar to a robust wind or a rushing river.”